jmrr/phd_thesis/Corrections/list_of_changes.md

 31. Page97, paragraph 1, last sentence, the claim is invalid, revise or remove
   - [x] Done.
 Same correction as #13.
 32. Page143, fig53, consider moving it to introduction?
-  - [x] I have moved Fig. 53 and adapted caption and references.
+  - [x] I have moved Fig. 53 and adapted the caption and references.
 It describes a higher level concept of *visual path* therefore I agree with the examiners, it was more appropriate to place it in the Introduction.